dataforgoodfr/batch7_satellite_ges/README.md

 - Other sources of CO<sub>2</sub> emissions are under study.

-## What we want to do
+## What we do

-First approach: peak detection from O-CO2 & inference from inventory data [in progress]
+First approach: peak detection from O-CO2 & inference from inventory data

 - Detect peak in O-CO2 data, 2 step methodology
 	- Step 1: Identification of local ‘peaks’ through Gaussian fits (curve_fit) ; Taking into account intrinsic complexity of O-CO2 data, notably: High variance across ‘background’ CO<sub>2</sub> level across the globe, narrowness & incompleteness of plumes observations (due to clouds / fogs / …), ...